On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Result techniques

 So to prove this result we use an interesting \emph{reductio ad absurdum} technique.
 Starting from an alleged implementation of $\Reg{1}{n}$ from $\Reg{1}{n-1}$s, we consider a run where the implemented register is initialized to $0$, the writer completes a write of $1$, and then a reader reads~$1$.
-By leveraging the facts that: (1)~in each step the writer can read or write only $\Reg{1}{n-1}$s, (2)~the writer may crash, (3)~one~of~the readers may be malicious, (4)~and there are at least 3 readers, we are able to successively remove every read or write step of the writer (one by one, starting from its last write operation) in a way that maintains the property that some correct reader reads 1 and at most one process in the run is malicious.
-As we successively remove the steps of the writer, the identity of the process that reads 1, and the identity of the process that may be malicious, keep changing.
-By continuing this process, we end up with a run in which the writer does not have any step, and yet a correct reader reads~1.
+By leveraging the facts that: (1)~in each step the writer can read or write only $\Reg{1}{n-1}$s, (2)~the writer may crash, (3)~one~of~the readers may be malicious, and (4)~there are at least 3 readers, we are able to successively remove every read or write step of the writer (one by one, starting from its last step) in a way that maintains the property that some correct reader reads 1 and at most one reader in the run is malicious.
+As we successively remove the steps of the writer, the identity of the reader that reads 1, and the identity of the reader that may be malicious, keep changing.
+By continuing this process, we end up with a run in which the writer takes no steps, and yet a correct reader reads~1.

-Note that this proof is reminiscent of the impossibility proof for the ``Two generals' Problem" in message-passing systems~\cite{twogeneral}.
+Note that this proof is reminiscent of the impossibility proof for the ``Two generals' Problem'' in message-passing systems~\cite{twogeneral}.
 In that proof, one leverages the possibility of message losses to successively remove one message at a time.
 The proof given here is much more elaborate because it leverages the subtle interaction between crash \emph{and} malicious failures that may occur at different processes.

-For the matching possibility result \textbf{(2)}, we solve the problem of implementing a $\Reg{1}{n}$ from $\Reg{1}{1}$s with a \emph{recursive} algorithm: intuitively, we first give an algorithm to implement a $\Reg{1}{n}$ register using $\Reg{1}{n-1}$s, rather than only $\Reg{1}{1}$s, and then recurse till $n=2$.
-We do so because the recursive step of implementing a $\Reg{1}{n}$ using $\Reg{1}{n-1}$s, is significantly easier than implementing a $\Reg{1}{n}$ using only $\Reg{1}{1}$s.
-This is explained in more details in Section~\ref{algo-difficulty}.
+For the matching possibility result \textbf{(2)}, we solve the problem of implementing a $\Reg{1}{n}$ from $\Reg{1}{1}$s with a \emph{recursive} algorithm: intuitively, we first give an algorithm to implement a $\Reg{1}{n}$ using $\Reg{1}{n-1}$s, rather than only $\Reg{1}{1}$s, and then recurse till $n=2$.
+We do so because the recursive step of implementing a $\Reg{1}{n}$ using $\Reg{1}{n-1}$s is significantly easier than implementing a $\Reg{1}{n}$ using only $\Reg{1}{1}$s.
+This is explained in more detail in Section~\ref{algo-difficulty}.